sybrew/the-seo-framework/readme.txt

 -> We should overhaul this in a major update?
 	-> Or, do it now?
 We're the only ones making thorough use of this, and assume a default only for selectable options.
 		-> Therefore, we can safely assume no one falls back to the default for "text"-based options, which is often what users filter.

+TODO the detect.*?plugins() functions use a foreach loop and then in_array() -- this can be slow, consider array_intersect instead?
+	-> Test performance.

 TODO make 4.3.0 instead of 4.2.9?
 	-> This way we can push through large API changes, clean up soon-to-be-deprecations, sanitizations, etc.